Turkish group linked to al-Qaeda expands network in Nepal: report | ExBulletin

 The activities of the IHH are focused on several provinces of Nepal, in particular in Province No.1, Province No.2 and Province of Lumbini.
 He created mosques, madrasas, orphanages and Islamic centers in several cities, including the capital Kathmandu.
 It seems that the IHH was particularly interested in places like Sunsari which are close to the Indian border.

-Islami Sangh Nepal (ISN), an organization based in Kathmandu, fell under the seal of Indian intelligence agencies for allegedly providing refuge for fleeing Indian terrorists in 2018.
+Islami Sangh Nepal (ISN), an organization based in Kathmandu, has come under scanners by Indian intelligence agencies for allegedly providing sanctuary to fleeing Indian terrorists in 2018.

 ISN’s link with radical Islamists in Turkey is not limited only to the IHH.
 He was also listed as a member of an organization called the Union of NGOs of the Islamic World (Islam Dunyasi Sivil Toplum Kuruluslari Birligi, or IDSB), a front team for the Turkish paramilitary group SADAT.